 If this happened before you sent a transaction, do not worry and start over with your order.
-If you did send a transaction, but the invoice did not update even after you clicked the Check button, then read on.
+If you did send a transaction, but the invoice did not update, then read on.

 You most likely made a Bitcoin transaction from a source where you do not have full control over your bitcoins: either an Exchange, a Web Wallet of some kind, or a Third-Party Service.
 These services may not always make transactions on demand, but rather process your payment request with a delay.